7. The Application Layer

 FTP

-File Transfer Protocol is a relatively simple, text-based protocol for sending files between machines.
+File Transfer Protocol (FTP) is a relatively simple, text-based protocol for sending files between machines.
 FTP uses TCP on port 21 and traditionally establishes two channels: one for protocol messages, and one binary channel for data.
 The interesting thing about this setup is that the FTP server would initiate the connection of the data channel from server to client, meaning that in many NAT situations where the client couldn’t be easily reached behind a firewall, it would fail.
 The solution to this problem was passive FTP, which uses one channel established by the client.

 Despite this initial shortcoming, FTP has proven to be incredibly popular and is still used in many corporate environments.
 You may see FTP being used to transmit bulk data for import to systems or used to update firmware in embedded systems.
 You can use FTP with a commandline ftp client, a graphical client such as Filezilla or SecureFX, or even in most web browsers with the ftp:// URL scheme.